Video Analysis

 True black pixels

-These values reflect regions where no light reaches the sensor either through extreme lensing (bending light around the object) or direct spacetime occlusion.
-The second true black value is present in the center of the drone.
-This is a plausible result of a localized gravitational shadowing effect, similar to what happens around black holes or warp field bubbles, where light paths are redirected away from sensors.
-As the camera enters the drone's blueshift zone on frame 143, the entire frame is true black.
-This occurs either from the sensor performing a hard reset due to a high-energy EM field/spacetime distortion zone or due to the other reasons above.
-The exact reason becomes less significant upon realizing no known propulsion technology causes any of these phenomena, especially when shielded by a roof.
+These values reflect regions where no light reaches the sensor, either through extreme lensing (bending light around the object) or the light's wavelength being shifted past the sensor's range.
+The second true black value is "coincidentally" present in the center of the drone.
+This is a plausible result of a localized gravitational lensing effect, similar to what happens around black holes, where light paths are redirected away from sensors.
+As the camera is closest to the drone's redshift zone on frame 143, the entire frame is true black.
+This most likely occurs because the camera's ISP fails to capture the geometry of the photons in front of the window being warped by the drone.
+After these black frames, during the sensor recovery period, light hitting the sensor is so distorted that the ISP still returns true black values.
+This occurs primarily near the drone's last location on the frame.
+No known propellerless or wingless propulsion technology causes any of these phenomena, especially when shielded by a roof.

-Increasing Luminance reveals hidden color in black pixels orbiting drone
+Increasing Luminance reveals hidden color in black pixels orbiting the drone

 Reveals suppressed color in the raw video.
 This phenomenon is closest to the drone proving the field is strongest near the drone.

-The orbiting pixel region suggests a shear field structure, possibly a gravitational gradient surrounding the drone.
-The visual orbiting may reflect field-induced plasma or dust trapped in a stable standing wave or light path distortion creating lensing rings that shift color based on depth in the field.
-This red/blue pattern is consistent with the visible redshift and blueshift in the raw video.
-Once again, remember that in person there was no visible redshift or blueshift, with the color, shape, and size remaining constant for the entirety of the drone's flight.
-These "colorized blacks" are not artifacts of the scene; they are sensor-induced responses to field gradients the drone is emitting.
-Gravitic propulsion produces subtle, coherent distortions in the EM field, especially in CMOS sensor arrays.
+The orbiting pixel region suggests a gravitational gradient surrounding the drone.
+This orbit possibly reflects field-induced light path distortion, creating lensing rings that shift color based on position and depth in the field.
+This red/blue pattern is consistent with the visible gravitational redshift and blueshift in the video.
+Once again, remember that in person, every color shift was invisible to the naked eye, and the color, shape, and size of the drone remained constant for the entirety of the drone's flight.
+These "colorized blacks" are sensor responses to the field emitted by the drone.
+Gravitic propulsion produces subtle, coherent distortions in the EM field, made visible in CMOS sensor arrays, as shown in the video data.

 Windowsill light warping